Monarch of the Glen (TV series): Series 3

 Glenbogle's debts are mounting, and the bank, Lascelles, sends Stella Moon to take over the estate as financial controller.
 The hard and stubborn Stella proves difficult to handle, though she has her eye on Archie, now unattached again, as Katrina has taken up the offer of a career in national politics following her success on the local Council.
 Duncan also faces romantic problems.
 Molly is upset that Hector is spending more time with his chum Kilwillie than with her.
 Golly is reunited with his daughter after many years (he had wanted to marry her mother, but she had left him).
 Local entrepreneur Stuart McIntosh tries to take land from under the MacDonalds' feet.
-The estate is now turning a profit and Stella is offered a job in South America provided the estate passes inspection by the Bank's chief at the Midsummer's Ball.
+The estate is now turning a profit and Stella is offered a job in South America provided the estate passes inspection by the bank's chief at the Midsummer's Ball.
 Stella tries to sabotage the event in an attempt to stay at Glenbogle with Archie, but she fails.
-The bank's chair returns control of the estate to Archie, who realises he's in love with Lexie, and proposes to her in the kitchen.
+The bank's chair returns control of the estate to Archie, who realises he is in love with Lexie, and proposes to her in the kitchen.
 Initially, Lexie says no but then changes into a red ball dress and meets Archie on the terrace and says yes.
 The engagement causes friction between Archie and Hector, who disapproves of the match because he fears Lexie may feel trapped on the estate and leave Archie—as Molly once left him.
 This information is never relayed to Archie, because Hector dies suddenly.
 Lexie wants to delay the wedding as it is mere weeks after the funeral but Archie insists it go ahead.
 Lexie runs off.
 Archie and the estate team track her down and he agrees they should postpone their marriage.